A pedagogical approach to the black hole information issue: Classical aspects of black holes

+Stationary black holes are those that do not change over time.
+Their analysis is pertinent mainly for two reasons.
+First, one expects that all \textit{physical} black holes (i.e., those resulting from \textit{gravitational collapse})\footnote{In the following, we will only consider physical black holes.} should be eventually described, to a good order of approximation, by a time independent configuration.
+Second, theorems in GR state that any stationary black hole can be described by only three parameters.

-This conjecture can be interpret as the assumption that black holes always reduce to a time invariant configuration, i.e., that they will eventually be described by a stationary metric.
-In particular, although details of the gravitational collapse that results in a black hole can greatly affect the geometry of spacetime, at sufficiently ``late times'' after its formation (as ``measured'' by Cauchy hypersurfaces), a black hole is expected to reach a stationary final state due to the emission of gravitational waves and interaction with others sources of energy in spacetime.
-This assumption is corroborated by the behavior of other systems, e.g., electromagnetic ones, in which a time dependent configuration of charges radiates away the higher order multipole moments and eventually ``settles down'' to a stationary final state.
+The first reason stems from expectations about the product of gravitational collapse which results in a black hole.
+In particular, although details of the gravitational collapse can greatly affect the spacetime geometry, at sufficiently ``late times'' after its formation (as ``measured'' by Cauchy surfaces), a black hole is expected to reach a stationary configuration due to interaction with other sources of energy and the emission of \textit{gravitational waves} (i.e., undulations of curvature propagating in spacetime).
+This \textit{conjecture} is corroborated by the behavior of other systems, e.g., electromagnetic ones, in which a time dependent distribution of electric charges radiates away the higher-order multipole moments and eventually ``settles down'' to a stationary distribution.

-The stationary state conjecture is of physical significance because it is possible to show that the description of a stationary black hole solution of the Einstein–Maxwell equation is made uniquely by a three parameter family of solutions, the Kerr-Newman metric.
-The uniqueness of the Kerr-Newman metric to describe stationary black holes is often referred to as the result from the black hole uniqueness theorems \cite{Heusler1996}.
-These series of results clearly states, together with the stationary state conjecture, that at sufficiently late times after its formation, any physical black hole will have only three degrees of freedom: its mass, angular momentum, and electric charge.

-The analysis of the Kerr-Newman metric allows one to describe all characteristics of a stationary black hole, such as its angular velocity, surface gravity and dynamical relations it must respect.
-In particular, the ``niceness'' of the spacetime metric also allows one to depict the complete future causal structure of spacetime in a finite illustration by means of a conformal diagram.
-Fig. \ref{fig1} shows the conformal diagram of a Schwarzschild black hole (i.e., a Kerr-Newman black hole with vanishing angular momentum and electric charge), where $r_s$\footnote{$r_s=\frac{2GM}{c^2}\approx 2.94\;10^{3} \left(\frac{M}{M_\odot}\right)\; \text{m}.$} is the Schwarzschild radius, region II is the black hole region, region I is the outside region, the thick white line represents the singularity, and the dark gray region is the interior of the spherically symmetric energy distribution.
-The causal past or future of any set of events can be readily verified using the diagram, as radial null geodesics are at $\pm45^{\circ}$.

-It is in this sense that a black hole is classically stable: once it has reached an ``equilibrium'' Kerr-Newman configuration, it will be invariant over time translations and the development of spacetime can be completely analyzed by a conformal diagram.